Seer: Language Instructed Video Prediction with Latent Diffusion Models: Additional Experimental Results

 \subsection{Additional Ablation Results}

-~ \paragraph{FSText layer depth}In this section, we additionally investigate the impact of FSText Decomposer's layer depth in Table~\ref{table:ablation:layer}.
+\paragraph{FSText layer depth}In this section, we additionally investigate the impact of FSText Decomposer's layer depth in Table~\ref{table:ablation:layer}.
 Our default setting (8-layer FSText Decomposer) outperforms shallower models (2-layer and 4-layer) in terms of FVD.
 Though the 4-layer model shows a marginal advantage over the 8-layer model in terms of KVD, our experiments indicate that the 8-layer FSText Decomposer shows a remarkable advantage on FVD metrics and exhibits robustness in text-video alignment.
-Therefore, we adopt the 8-layer FSText Decomposer as the default setting for Seer.
+Therefore, we adopt the 8-layer FSText Decomposer as the default setting for Seer. \paragraph{FSText componenets}To evaluate the impact of individual attention layers within the FSText decomposer, we conducted an ablation study on the FSText component, as presented in Table 8.
+In this study, we ablate the temporal attention layer, labeled as "Temp.," and the text-sequential attention layer, denoted as "Seq.," within the FSText network.
+To maintain consistency in model size across different settings, we replaced the ablated component with a Cross-Attention layer.
+The results, shown in Table~\ref{table:fstext_component}, highlight the superiority of our proposed setting, which integrates both text-sequential-attention layers and temporal attention layers.
+Our proposed setting outperforms the other two settings, underscoring the significant attributes of Text-Sequential-Attention layers and Temporal Attention layers to capture text contextual information and model temporal dependencies, collectively enhancing the overall performance of the FSText decomposer. \paragraph{Additional ablation on BridgeData}To validate the robustness and consistency of Seer ablation results across different datasets, we conducted additional experiments on the BridgeData dataset, extending our analysis from the Something Something-V2 (SSv2) dataset.
+The corresponding ablation studies on Seer fine-tuning settings are presented in Table~\ref{table:ablate_finetune_bridge}, while the temporal layer settings are detailed in Table~\ref{table:ablate_tempattn_bridge}.
+These results mirror the ablation outcomes reported in Table~\ref{table:ablation:finetune} and Table~\ref{table:ablation:tempattn} for the SSv2 dataset.
+Notably, the consistent improvement observed in both Seer fine-tuning and temporal layer ablation across different datasets, as demonstrated in Table~\ref{table:ablate_finetune_bridge} and Table~\ref{table:ablate_tempattn_bridge} on the BridgeData dataset, demonstrates the robustness of the Seer component design.

 \paragraph{Qualitative results of fine-tuning ablation} We conduct a qualitative analysis of various fine-tune settings.
 We provide additional visualizations of Fine-tune Setting ablation in Section 5.5 of the main paper.
 Figure~\ref{fig:ablate:finetune} shows the results of different settings.
 Among these settings, our default setting \textit{``temp+FSText"} stands out as it preserves a higher-level temporal consistency in video prediction starting from reference frames and also delivers superior text-based video motion compared to the other fine-tune settings.